dingkeyan93/Intrinsic-Image-Popularity/README.md

-# Intrinsic image popularity on Instagram
+# Intrinsic image popularity Predictor

 This is a PyTorch implementation of *Intrinsic Image Popularity Prediction: Focusing on the Visual Content*.